operator-framework/olm-docs/content/en/docs/Concepts/CustomResourceDefinitions/Subscription.md

 ---
 title: "Subscription"
 linkTitle: "Subscription"
-weight: 8
+weight: 4
+date: 2020-03-25
 description: >
-  This guide introduces the concept of Subscription in OpenShift Lifecycle Manager.
+ A Subscription represents an intention to install an operator.
+It is the CustomResource that relate an operator to a CatalogSource.
+Subscriptions describe which [channel](/docs/concepts/glossary/#channel) of an operator package to subscribe to, and whether to perform updates automatically or manually.
+If set to automatic, the Subscription ensures OLM will manage and upgrade the operator to ensure the latest version is always running in the cluster.
 ---

-Subscriptions are Custom Resources that relate an operator to a CatalogSource.
-Subscriptions describe which channel of an operator package to subscribe to and whether to perform updates automatically or manually.
-If set to automatic, the Subscription ensures OLM will manage and upgrade the operator to ensure the latest version is always running in the cluster.

 Here's an example of a Subscription definition: